GrieferAtWork/deemon/README.md

 	- Uses a seperate JIT compiler that directly executes source text, rather than having to preprocess, parse, assembly and link, before finally executing code.

 ### Noteworthy changes and fixes

 - Inplace operators now have significantly different operation protocols than regular operators (`x += y;` is emulated as `x = x + y;` at runtime when no inplace operator exists)
 	- As a result of this, strings and other immutable types will appear as though they can be used in inplace operations, when in reality they can't.
 	- As a consequence of this, r-values (such as function return values) cannot be used in inplace operations
-- The builtin [`int`](http://localhost:8080/modules/deemon/i:int) type is now a singleton, meaning that use of integers no longer requires seemingly out of place `copy` statements when passing around integers, or having to create copies when loading them as constants.
+- The builtin [`int`](http://localhost:8080/modules/deemon/i:int) type is now a immutable, meaning that use of integers no longer requires seemingly out of place `copy` statements when passing around integers, or having to create copies when loading them as constants.
 - Classes now require the user to declare member variables (also: I actually implemented a syntax for super-initialization in constructors)
 - Introduction of new symbol classes for extern (aka. imported) and global (aka. exported) objects
 	- Global variables are created when defining a symbols without a `local` prefix in the global scope, or when explicitly prefixed with `global`